mattboldt/typed.js/README.md

 # Intention of this fork

-This fork is strictly exists to replicate the solution for: https://stackoverflow.com/questions/49291904/play-sound-at-each-char-with-typedjs
+This fork strictly exists to replicate the solution for: https://stackoverflow.com/questions/49291904/play-sound-at-each-char-with-typedjs

-Where a callback ("onCharAppended") is exposes for when each character is typed to allowing for playing a sound or other events on character typed.
+Where a callback `onCharAppended` is exposes for when each character is typed to allow for playing a sound or other events on each character typed.

 # Original Repo's Readme